googolmo/homework_demo/README.md

 4. widget

-        There are three views for this project, AutoLoadRecyclerView provide a Listener to handle loadmore order, DynamicHeightImageView.java for display image use provided ratio, DividerItemDecoration.java is a decoration for RecyclerView to diplay divier line.
+        There are three views for this project, LoadMoreRecyclerView provide a Listener to handle loadmore order, UltimaRecyclerView provide to display EmptyView, DynamicHeightImageView.java for display image use provided ratio, DividerItemDecoration.java is a decoration for RecyclerView to diplay divier line.

 5. util

         GsonHelper.class provide a singleton gson object;
+        Utils.class